 DAY 15 – 16: OKAVANGO DELTA

-It is with great excitement that we cross the border into Botswana and make our way towards the Okavango Delta, a massive inland delta that creates a true wilderness.
+It is with great excitement that we cross the border into Botswana and make our way towards the Okavango Delta, the world’s largest inland delta and a truly unique spectacle of nature.

 Meals: B L D; B L D